 Record-A-Hit is fully insured for events.
-Clients can also have their name added as “Additional Insured” for $75.
+Clients can also have their name added as “Additional Insured” for Free when requested.

 Some of our attractions do require that a participant or parent/guardian sign our liability waiver at the time of use.
 We can also send any group or school a liability waiver in advance if needed to send home to parents prior to an event.

 Think twice before zip-lining on vacation.
 Popularity soars along with injuries